July 15, 2019

 CPSL Mind offers a variety of volunteering opportunities for anybody who is passionate about mental health – and we actively encourage people who use or have used our services to get involved.

 If you, like Rachel, are interested in volunteering opportunities or would like to discuss what you could bring to our organisation then we’d love to talk to you!
-Please visit our our volunteering page for more information.
+Please visit our volunteering page for more information.

 Other Posts